 Please note: The University performs regular maintenance on its online systems every Sunday from 6 a.m. – 12 p.m. (noon).
 Electronic transcript orders will be accepted during this time but will not be processed until the next business day.
 The transcript ordering system may be unavailable between 1 a.m. and 4 a.m.
-Central Time on the first and third Sunday of every month.
+Central Time on Sundays for vendor maintenance.

 Find out what you must include in your request and where to send it.

 What is an official transcript?